Zeda/Floatlib/src/Readme.txt

   When in doubt, ask!
 I sometimes go weeks or months without checking email or social media.
 If waiting for me is impeding a release, you can release it and we can discuss it later.

 %=%=%=%=%=%=%=%=%=%
 0.2 Usage and Setup
 %=%=%=%=%=%=%=%=%=%
-  In order to use these routines, simply use '#include "single.inc"' You may also want to change the value for 'scrap' which is used for calculations.
+  In order to use these routines, just '#include "<<routine>>.z80"' and any dependencies.
+  You may also want to change the value for 'scrap' which is used for calculations.
   All the routines included have a standard input/output:
     HL points to the first argument known as 'x'